Lake Geneva: Environment

 On a scientific footnote, in 1827, Lake Geneva was the site for the first measurement of the speed of sound in (fresh) water.
-French mathematician Jacques Charles François Sturm and Swiss physicist Daniel Collodon used two moored boats, separated by a measured distance, as the transmit and receive platforms for the sounds of exploding gunpowder.
+French mathematician Jacques Charles François Sturm and Swiss physicist Daniel Collodon used two moored boats, separated by a measured distance, as the transmitting and receiving platforms for the sounds of exploding gunpowder.
 The loud airborne sound coupled into the lake, establishing a loud underwater sound that could be measured at a distance.
 The flash of the exploding gunpowder provided the visual starting cue for the timepiece, and the underwater explosion sound striking a bell provided the finish cue.

 The lake is rich in wildlife, especially birds: both the common buzzard and the red kite breed here in considerable numbers.

 Sport events

 Yacht racing is a popular sport, and high-performance catamarans have been developed specifically for the lake.
 The design of the Alinghi 5, the defender of the 2010 America's Cup, was influenced by those racing catamarans.
 The best-known event, the Bol d'or (not to be confused with other events having the same name) runs from Geneva to the end of the lake and back.

 The Tour du Lac rowing event also takes place on Lake Geneva.
 Competitors row once around the entire lake, making this 160 km event the longest non-stop rowing regatta in the world.